GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

   - Scroll out entirely to view boss location in a dungeon
   - If you're about to die, press *f* to save your character (caveat is you lose dungeon progress)
   - There are 8 white-bag items that rarely drop from some monsters in the first 2 dungeons
+  - You can store items in the vault to transfer them between your characters
   - Good luck!

 ![](rotmg.png)